 What's the Right Cleansing Method?

-Here’s the area that people often make mistakes.
+Here’s the area where people often make mistakes.
 Using your Clarisonic correctly can mean the difference between beautiful, healthy skin and irritated, dried-out skin.
-Here are a couple things to keep in mind, straight from the mouth of Dr. Robb:
+Here are a couple things to keep in mind:

 What Type of Cleanser Should I Use?

 The type of cleanser should depend on your skin type.
-While Clarisonic has a full-line of cleansers that address everything from acne and sensitive skin to dull complexions and dark spots, you can also pair the brush with your personal favorite cleanser.
+While Clarisonic has a full-line of cleansers that address everything from acne to dull complexions, you can also pair the brush with your personal favorite cleanser.
 One word of advice straight from the doctor’s mouth: “I don’t recommend using a pre-foamed cleanser.
 Those are all air and won’t work as well as a gel or cream-based cleanser.”